 Understanding Sticker Prices: An Analysis of CMS Provider Charge Data

-This year, the Centers for Medicare and Medicaid Services (CMS) released data containing information on provider charges (i.e., sticker prices) and CMS payments for the 100 most common inpatient services and 30 common outpatient services for the fiscal year 2011.
+This year, the Centers for Medicare and Medicaid Services (CMS) released data containing information on provider charges (i.e., sticker prices) and CMS payments for the 100 most common inpatient services and 30 common outpatient services.
 Our objective is to evaluate how CMS payment models explain payments and sticker prices for both inpatient and outpatient services.
 We have found that payments for inpatient and outpatient services are explained extremely well by their respective models, but these payment models do not explain sticker prices well.
 We are currently applying advanced machine learning methods to an augmented data set to improve our understanding of sticker prices.
 Our analysis demonstrates that providers are using additional (and potentially diverse) information to determine their prices.
 Ongoing research investigates whether higher sticker prices are associated with higher quality providers, higher profits, and other potential provider-based outcomes.